AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 #### Request example details

 - The `client_id` and `client_secret` values are available in your Adobe Developer Console project under **OAuth Server-to-Server**.
 Store both as environment variables in your OS or scheduler rather than hardcoding them in your script.
-The `client_secret` you create on the developer console generally has no expiration.

 - The `scope` values required for your integration are listed in your Developer Console project.
 Required scopes vary depending on the Analytics API operations your integration performs.

 - This is the first scripted call at the start of each scheduled run to receive a fresh token.
 Do not cache tokens across daily runs.